Bolton School Senior Boys

 Head of Middle School: Mr P Davidson

 The Heads of Section, in addition to acting as Head of Year to one of the relevant groups, work with Form Tutors and Year Heads to ensure that boys are making progress (both intellectual and personal) during these particular two/three years of their school life.
-The Head of Section will also take part in the resolution of serious pastoral and disciplinary issues, and will regularly discuss matters pertaining to their section of the School and its future development with the Deputy Headmaster, Mr Wardle, and Headmaster, Mr Britton.
+The Head of Section will also take part in the resolution of serious pastoral and disciplinary issues, and will regularly discuss matters pertaining to their section of the School and its future development with the Deputy Head (Pastoral), Mrs Brandon and Headmaster, Mr Britton.

 The School does not permit or condone in any way or form corporal punishment.

-The Deputy Headmaster - Mr D Wardle is Designated Safeguarding Lead for the School.
-He is always informed of serious matters relating to the welfare of the boys in school.
+The Deputy Head - Mrs Brandon is Designated Safeguarding Lead for the School.
+She is always informed of serious matters relating to the welfare of the boys in school.